Neperoni/3005BadRelax/readme.md

 After loading, the program will print some example commands.
 You can then input your command.

+Please keep labels and database names alphanumeric, `(` and `,` are used for query processing and will cause mayhem otherwise

 - `set` and `join` are relatively untested.
 They probably won't crash, but I can't guarantee correct function.
 - Only inner join is implemented; outer, left, right, and full joins are not.